Scicom-AI-Enterprise-Organization/Speaker-Diarization/README.md

 *Test sets: IMDA-conv = IMDA NSC conversational subset; Parliament = Malaysian Hansard debates; Manglish = code-switched set.
 Reference numbers from the MOSS paper (Chinese/English benchmarks) are in the section below and are NOT directly comparable to these Malaysian sets.*

-## Reference: MOSS-Transcribe-Diarize 0.9B (from the technical report, arXiv:2601.01554)
+## Reference: MOSS-Transcribe-Diarize 0.9B
 Metrics: CER / cpCER / Δcp (%), lower is better.
-Benchmarks are Mandarin/English —
-shown here as a capability reference, not a Malaysian result.
+Benchmarks are Mandarin/English — shown here as a capability reference.

 | Dataset | CER↓ | cpCER↓ | Δcp↓ |
 |---|---|---|---|